 When it comes to NGS variant interpretation, content is king.
 But when your lab’s genomics software platform relies largely on data-sharing and crowdsourced information, how reliable are your reports?

-Commercial software and platforms support molecular diagnostic workflows by providing unified interfaces connected to selected knowledge bases.
+Commercial genomics software platforms support molecular diagnostic workflows by providing unified interfaces connected to selected knowledge bases.
 These variant interpretation tools take a list of variants and return aggregated information retrieved from individual knowledge bases.
 This content is then used to filter and prioritize variants and ultimately derive a diagnosis and/or treatment recommendation.
-Therefore, a lab’s ability to accurately interpret a variant’s biological and clinical significance lies in the strength of its genomics software platform’s knowledge base.
+Therefore, a lab’s ability to accurately interpret a variant’s biological and clinical significance lies in the strength of its genomics software platform's knowledge base.

 In recent years, crowdsourcing has become increasingly prominent as a means of supplementing the data obtained from more traditional sources, such as academic papers and drug labels.
 Around the world, initiatives and working groups, such as ClinVar, have developed centralized resources where users can submit variants reported in patient samples and assess their significance.
 Even commercial software companies, such as Sophia Genetics, have created “global data-sharing networks,” enabling their users to upload and share data with other users in the network.